Desktop-App-Dev-Intl-Summer-2024/Airline-Ticketing-System/README.md

 - As a travel agent, I should be able to book tickets for my clients.

 ### Areas Covered
-**User registration:** The users must be able to register with the airline with their email address.
+1. **User registration:** The users must be able to register with the airline with their email address.
-**Agent registration:** The travel agents must be able to register their account with the airline.
+2. **Agent registration:** The travel agents must be able to register their account with the airline.
-**Admin module:** Admin must be able to create and maintain flight details in the system.
+3. **Admin module:** Admin must be able to create and maintain flight details in the system.
-**Browsing module:** All users must be able to view available flights based on specific filter criteria.
+4. **Browsing module:** All users must be able to view available flights based on specific filter criteria.
-**Reservation module:** All users must be able to reserve tickets **Billing module:** To calculate and display the total amount to be paid by the user to confirm a ticket.
+5. **Reservation module:** All users must be able to reserve tickets.
+6. **Billing module:** To calculate and display the total amount to be paid by the user to confirm a ticket.